iPhone X vs. iPhone 8 Plus: Which one's right for you?

 If you're in the market for a new, big-screen iPhone, deciding which to buy -- and debating between the iPhone X and the iPhone 8 Plus -- you're probably not alone.

 True, the iPhone X is the slightly "better" of the two on paper.
 It has a sharper, larger screen and a depth-sensing front-facing camera.
-But while it may be the obvious pick simply because of its extra hardware goodies, that doesn't exactly mean it's the right one for you and your needs.
+But while it may be the obvious pick simply because of its extra hardware goodies, that doesn't exactly mean it's the right one for you.

 To make sense of these two iPhones' key differences and what impact they could make on your decision, I'll walk you through the questions you should ask yourself when buying either of these two phones.
 It's not about finding a "winner," it's about helping you find your next iPhone.